 Tryptophan in food enters the body and serotonin is created by a biochemical conversion process which combines tryptophan (essentially a protein) with tryptophan hydroxylase (TPH), a chemical reactor.
 I suspect other substances might be involved in that process.
 There are two forms of tryptophan hydroxylase – TPH1 and TPH2, which are encoded on two independent genes.
 TPH1 is linked to peripheral serotonin while TPH2 is related to brain serotonin.

 While serotonin cannot cross the blood-brain barrier, tryptophan can, and once there, almost all of it is converted to serotonin.
 Unlike, peripheral setotonin where only a small percentage is used to generate serotonin.
 Just to emphasise that NET dietitians do not say to avoid foods containing tryptophan other than at the time of marker testing (see below and nutrition Blog 4).
-When you look at the role in brain serotonin, this might have an adverse effect.
+When you look at the role of tryptophan in the manufacture of brain serotonin, this might have an adverse effect (see Serotonin and the Brain section below).

 Serotonin and the Brain